robertsinfosec/robertsinfosec.github.io/_posts/2025-01-06-letsencrypt-in-your-homelab.md

 > **What is: `sudo` as `step`?**
 >
 > Above, we are using `sudo` to run the `step` command as the `step` user.
 Or, you can say we are impersonating the `step` user while running this command.
-The user `step` and the command `step` are the same, so it can be confusing.
+The user `step` and the command `step` are the same name, so it can be confusing.
 So, here is the syntax:
 >
 > ```bash
 > sudo -u <user> <command>
 > ```
 >
-> This is because the `step` user is an unprivileged user and does not have the ability to run commands as `root`.
+> This is because the `step` user is the designated, unprivileged user that should do anything related to this ACME service.
+This account otherwise does not have the ability to run commands as `root`.
 This is a good security practice.
 The `step` user will be able to run the `step-ca` service, but not have the ability to do anything else on the system.
+Meaning, if this service is ever compromised by an attacker, they shouldn't easily have a path for privilege escalation to run things as `root`.
 {: .prompt-tip}

-This will give you the following prompts:
+This will prompt you for the following information:

 - Deployment Type
 - Name of the PKI